The Nest

 How to win a real estate bidding war on a house in NYC: first, run the comps.

 west village streetThe term “comps” is short for comparable sales.
-Ensure NestApple runs comps to justify the value of the home you are hoping to buy and evaluate that relative to the asking price.
-First, compare coops to coops and condos to condos, and it would help if you made an informed decision.
+Ensure NestApple runs comps to justify the value of the home you hope to buy and evaluate that relative to the asking price.

 Indeed, as with any investment, you want a clear strategy to ensure you do not let your emotions get the better.
 Remember: buying an apartment is a business deal!